thomhastings/attackvector/README.md

 [openbox](http://openbox.org)
 [fluxbox](http://fluxbox.org)
 [ion](http://tuomov.iki.fi/software)
-I **love** the Buuf icon theme:
+I _love_ the Buuf icon theme:
 [buuf](http://buuficontheme.free.fr)
 Also obviously we could use MATE, XFCE, or LXDE, etc.

 **Q: One of your design goals is a Windows XP theme? (camouflage)**
 _Kaneda: This is one that's up for debate, but given @thomhastings' insistence that we include it I will get around to it at some point in the near future._
-_Thom_: Here's the link from Tails' design: [Windows Camouflage](https://tails.boum.org/doc/first_steps/startup_options/windows_camouflage/index.en.html), also: [phillips321 did it on BT5](http://www.phillips321.co.uk/2012/08/28/making-backtrack5-look-like-xp/).
+_Thom_: Here's the link from Tails' design: [Windows XP Camouflage](https://tails.boum.org/doc/first_steps/startup_options/windows_camouflage/index.en.html), also: [phillips321 did it on BT5](http://www.phillips321.co.uk/2012/08/28/making-backtrack5-look-like-xp/).
 I think it's totally useful to avoid suspicion from shoulder-surfers and nosy nancies.

 **Q: Aren't kiddies going to use this tool to...
 Chaos?!**
 _A: Probably.
 I'm not a lawyer._ Here is an official-ish blurb: Customarily, I ([@kensoona](http://twitter.com/kensoona)) am not responsible for any malicious use of this tool, and I hope that releasing it and its source code engenders better information security for the community at large.